Information for landlords

-You will need to notify us in writing of any changes in tenants in a property you are responsible for.
+You will need to notify us of any changes in tenants in a property you are responsible for.

 Please also include the name, address and telephone number of the owner of the property (or the lettings agent), so that we can send them a bill for any period in between tenancies.

 How your Council Tax will be charged once your tenants move out

 Council Tax is charged on a daily basis.
 Council Tax legislation states that the person who is liable for the charge at the end of each day, will be liable for the whole of that day.
 A tenant is therefore not required to pay the Council Tax on the last day of the tenancy, as the landlord or owner will be liable, unless a new tenant moves in on the same day.